RIKEN-RCCS/lens3/v2/doc/design.md

 * Make access key generation of Registrar like STS.

-* Make UI refresh the MinIO state, when a pool is edited and transitions such as from READY to INOPERABLE or from SUSPENDED to READY.
+* Make UI refresh the pool state, when a pool is edited and transitions such as from READY to INOPERABLE or from SUSPENDED to READY.